-The DIY Guide provides general guidance on broad soil types and terrain categories for PowerFence post embedment.
-We recommend you contact your local building authority or consult a relevant engineer to find out the type and category for your local area.
+The DIY Guide provides general guidance on broad ground conditions and wind zones for PowerFence post embedment.
+We recommend you contact your local building authority or consult a relevant designer to find out the conditions for your site.

 10. Can I leave my PowerFence unpainted?